 Primary breast cancer is breast cancer that hasn't spread beyond the breast or the lymph nodes under the arm.
-Pertuzumab can be given to people with primary breast cancer before surgery (known as neo-adjuvant) to treat:
+Pertuzumab can be given to people with primary breast cancer before surgery (known as neo-adjuvant treatment) for:

 - inflammatory breast cancer (a particular type of breast cancer)

 - breast cancer that’s at high risk of coming back (recurrence)

 Locally advanced breast cancer means the breast cancer has spread to the tissues and lymph nodes around the chest, neck and under the breastbone.
 Pertuzumab can be given to people with locally advanced breast cancer before surgery (known as neo-adjuvant treatment).

 Pertuzumab can be used to treat secondary breast cancer (when cancer cells from the breast have spread to other parts of the body such as the bones, lungs, liver or brain).

 It’s also used for locally advanced breast cancer that can’t be removed by surgery.

 Pertuzumab is only suitable for people who haven’t previously had targeted therapies such as trastuzumab (Herceptin), or chemotherapy for secondary or locally advanced breast cancer.

 You may also be offered pertuzumab as part of a clinical trial.

 For secondary or locally advanced breast cancer, pertuzumab is given in combination with trastuzumab and a chemotherapy drug called docetaxel.